NikitaEvs/Orlyata-zashkvaryata/README.md

 ## Server documentation

-Documentation in markdown format coming soon, but you can read [Simple text documentation](documentation) (only in Russian for now)
+Documentation in markdown format coming soon, but you can read [simple text documentation](documentation) (only in Russian for now)